Waiting for the Punchline

 Waiting for the Punchline is the fourth album by American band Extreme, released in 1995.
 It is known by fans as a distinctively raw-sounding record with a significant influence from grunge, especially when compared to the big production of the two previous albums.
 Due to its lyrics focused heavily on social matters (ranging from religion to fame) it is often cited as a concept album.
 It is also the only Extreme record to feature drummer Mike Mangini (on three tracks).
-After the album's tour, Extreme disbanded in 1996 when Bettencourt informed the band that he was leaving to pursue a solo career.
-After the breakup, singer Gary Cherone joined Van Halen in the same year as their new singer, but left three years later.
+It is also the band's last album before their eleven-year hiatus, which lasted from 1996 to 2007.
+After the album's tour, Extreme disbanded when Bettencourt informed the band that he was leaving to pursue a solo career.
+After the breakup, singer Gary Cherone joined Van Halen in 1996 as their new singer, but left three years later.